 As a result of the USBE recently amending R277-607 on attendance, truancy, and absenteeism, and as a result of the passage of HB 400 from this past legislative session, the school needs to amend its Attendance Policy and procedures.
-These amendments include, among others, reducing the frequency by which the Board must review the policy (reducing the review requirement from annually to regularly); removing the requirement for the Board to annually review the school's attendance data; defining what constitutes "chronic absenteeism;" adding what the school does to prevent chronic absenteeism; including a more specific appeals process when parents want to challenge a notice of truancy, notice of compulsory education, or disciplinary measures taken against their student because of attendance issues; removing the habitual truant referral requirements; and addressing the interplay between student absences for mental or behavioral health reasons and the school's responsibility to provide FAPE.
+The amendments to the policy include reducing the frequency by which the Board must review the policy (reducing the review requirement from annually to regularly) and removing the requirement for the Board to annually review the school's attendance data.
+The school's procedures should be amended to include defining what constitutes "chronic absenteeism;" adding what the school does to prevent chronic absenteeism; including a specific appeals process when parents want to challenge a notice of truancy, notice of compulsory education, or disciplinary measures taken against their student because of attendance issues; removing any habitual truant referral requirements; and addressing the interplay between student absences for mental or behavioral health reasons and the school's responsibility to provide FAPE.